qualcomm/aimet/Docs/userguide/on_target_inference.rst

 On-target inference
 ###################

-In order to run AIMET quantized model on a target device, you need following two things:
+Running an AIMET quantized model on a target device requires two things:

-- an exported model,
+- An exported model
-- an encodings JSON file containing quantization parameters (like **encoding min/max/scale/offset**) associated with each quantizers.
+- An encodings JSON file containing quantization parameters (encoding, min, max, scale, offset) for each quantizer

-AIMET :class:`QuantizationSimModel` provides :func:`QuantizationSimModel.export` functionality
+AIMET :class:`QuantizationSimModel` uses the :func:`QuantizationSimModel.export` function
-to generate both the items.
-The exported model type will differ based on the framework used:
+to generate both these artifacts.
+The exported model format differs based on the model's framework:

 .. list-table::
    :widths: 8 8